shadielfares/Docker-Series/README.md

 # 🐋Learning-Docker

+Description:

-Learning Docker in order to become more proficient in Kubernetes to then confidently get Kubernetes deployment running for tutor.
+Learning Docker in order to become more proficient in Kubernetes to then confidently get Kubernetes deployment running.

-Source: LinkedIn Learning— Docker for Developers
+**Source**: LinkedIn Learning— Docker for Developers

 **1. Build an Image:**